Neon Vagabond Sitemap Index About the Author Mirrors

 1.6.
 So what is the mouse good for then?

-There is exactly one circumstance where the mouse's throughput is higher than the keyboard's: when you're dragging, not between two points, which can easily be expressed with a jump, but dragging or otherwise in an interface where the intermediate positions of the mouse matter.
+There is exactly one circumstance where the mouse's throughput is higher than the keyboard's: when you're dragging, not between two points, which can easily be expressed with a jump, but dragging or otherwise in an interface where the intermediate positions of the mouse matter, and each individual pixel you're pointing at, or thereabouts, is a unique piece of information.
 In that situation, you've got hundreds of 24 bit values being output each second, according to your mouse's refresh rate, and each one of them matters and makes a difference.
 Some examples of this kind of situation are:

 • playing FPS games